 13 battleground states to watch in the 2020 election

-The 2020 presidential election could be decided by just a handful of states and, if anything like 2016, only a small margin of votes in those states could determine the outcome.
+The 2020 presidential election could be decided by just a handful of states — and if the race is anything like 2016's, only a small margin of votes in those states could determine the outcome.
+As of 1:30 a.m.
+ET on Wednesday, CBS News has projected President Trump as the winner in Florida, Iowa, Ohio and Texas and Joe Biden as the winner in New Hampshire and Minnesota.
+The other states have yet to be projected.

-The CBS News Battleground Tracker takes a state-by-state approach to emphasize the importance of the electoral college, rather than the national popular vote.
-The two don't always match.
-Regardless of the popular vote, the next president will be decided by which candidate, President Trump or former Vice President Joe Biden, can gather at least 270 votes in the electoral college.
+Regardless of the popular vote, the next president will be decided by which candidate, Mr. Trump or Biden, can win at least 270 votes in the Electoral College.

-This year, CBS News polling has identified six "toss up" states, and seven more that are leaning toward one candidate, but could still swing either way.
+This year, CBS News polling had identified six "toss-up" states, and seven more that are leaning toward one candidate but could still swing either way.

-These are the 13 states to keep an eye on as Election Day looms:
+These are the 13 states to keep an eye on during Election Day:

 Arizona